-New research sheds light on gene destruction linked to aggressive prostate cancerJanuary 26th, 2012 in Cancer /
+New research sheds light on gene destruction linked to aggressive prostate cancerJanuary 26, 2012 in Medicine & Health / Cancer

 Researchers at Queen's University in Kingston, Canada have identified a possible cause for the loss of a tumour suppressor gene (known as PTEN) that can lead to the development of more aggressive forms of prostate cancer.